 Incremental edits based on comments from a number of decision makers will also run up the final costs.
-It is best to have one person in charge of the final editing process or have those decision makers review the incremental edits.
-However, the same can be time consuming and cause delay.
+It is best to have one person in charge of the final editing process.

-Editing is a slow and technical process and each time a version is completed, it must be rendered out, converted to a compressed version, optimized, uploaded, where your company can view it, etc.
+Editing can be a slow and technical process and each time a version is completed, it must be rendered out, converted to a compressed version, optimized, and uploaded, where your company can view it,

 Mark usually outlines how many rounds of edits a client will get for the budget agreed on, so make the most of each edit.